GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/README.md

 | Widget Metadata (`sisense_widget_metadata`)       | <ul><li>Id</li><li>Type</li><li>Subtype</li><li>Owner username</li><li>Owner name</li><li>Dashboard Id</li><li>Dashboard Title</li><li>Data Catalog Entry for the Dashboard</li><li>Data Source</li><li>Sisense Server Url</li></ul>                                          | Store additional metadata for Widget-related Entries.                                                                              |
 | JAQL Metadata (`sisense_jaql_metadata`)           | <ul><li>Table</li><li>Column</li><li>Dimension</li><li>Formula</li><li>Aggregation</li><li>Sisense Server Url</li></ul>                                                                                                                                                       | Store lineage metadata for JAQL-dependent entities such as Dashboard filters, Widget fields and filters, formulas and their parts. |

-Please notice the connector creates Data Catalog Tags for all Dashboard and Widget components (e.g.: fields, filters, and nested formulas) that depend on JAQL queries.
-Such tags are created from the **JAQL Metadata** template and are quite simple (~4 fields each).
+Please notice the connector creates Data Catalog Tags for most Dashboard and Widget components (e.g., fields, filters, and nested formulas) that depend on JAQL queries.
+Such tags, created from the **JAQL Metadata** template, are quite
+simple: ~4 fields each.
 The connector creates a lot of them to store metadata for a given Sisense server.
-These tags enable a column-level lineage mechanism which allows users to search Data Catalog to find where/which ElastiCube Table fields are used in Widgets or Dashboards.
+These tags enable a column-level lineage mechanism that allows users to search Data Catalog to find where/which ElastiCube Table fields are used in Widgets or Dashboards.

 ## 6. Troubleshooting